 Curriculum coordinators, content area leaders, and department chairpersons serve as a resource for curricular and supporting materials.
 Staff with curricular or material concerns may contact the appropriate curriculum coordinator, content area leader or department chairperson.
 The function of the curriculum coordinators, content area leaders, and department chairpersons is one of support and shall not include teacher evaluation.
-Evaluating administrators shall not require curriculum coordinators, content area leaders, or department chairpersons to evaluate teachers.
+Evaluating administrators shall not require curriculum coordinators, content area leaders.